Nicklason/tf2-automatic/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Your issue may already be reported!
+Your feature may already be requested!
 Please search on the [issue tracker](https://github.com/Nicklason/tf2-automatic/search?type=Issues) before creating one.
 -->